 A self-supporting wooden staircase leads down to the private rooms.
 Like precious wooden boxes, the bedroom, dressing room, bathroom and sauna are completely clad in silver fir.
 On the south side of this floor, too, the extensive glazing and the terrace invite you to enjoy the panorama.

 The basement houses a granny flat and an office.
 From this level, one enters a covered garden terrace at ground level.

 The successful interplay of wood, glass and concrete provides the cubic structure with lightness and transparency.
 While the street side is rather closed, the house opens up to the south with floor-to-ceiling glazing and focuses the gaze beyond the lower neighbouring houses to the unique view.
 Sliding wooden slats on the side fronts provide privacy and sun protection.

 The two lower storeys are built in exposed concrete in rough plank formwork, the roof is made of wood.
 Vertical silver fir strips alternating with the horizontal plank cladding of the ceiling panels characterize the façade and emphasise the strictly geometric structure of the house.

 Inside, too, wood and exposed concrete dominate and, with their clear design, create a modern and at the same time cosy atmosphere.
+Furniture made of silver fir and the floor of sawn oak contrast with black elements such as the kitchen block made of Nanotech panels or the bathroom floor.
 A striking feature is the sophisticated staircase with glass walls, which forms a visual axis through all three floors.